GlichPoker/Glich_Poker_Frontend/SPECIALRULES.md

 When the lobby owner's location is experiencing rain, the game loads the "Tear Map" with the following special rules:
 - **Slippery Cards**: Each player may exchange one card from their hand once per round.

-- Maybe later: Flood Insurance**: If a player loses with a flush, they receive 25% of their bet back.
+- Maybe later: Flood Insurance: If a player loses with a flush, they receive 25% of their bet back.

 ### 2. Dry Map (Sunny Weather)